Whitbread PLC Advances Share Buy-Back Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Whitbread PLC has announced the purchase of 18,018 of its ordinary shares as part of its ongoing share buy-back program, with the intention to cancel these shares.
-Since the start of the program in May 2025, the company has acquired over 1.6 million shares, impacting the total voting rights and shareholding structure, which stakeholders must consider under the Financial Conduct Authority’s regulations.
+Whitbread PLC has announced the purchase of 1,046 of its ordinary shares as part of its ongoing share buy-back program, initiated on 1 May 2025.
+The company plans to cancel these shares, which is part of a larger strategy that has seen the purchase of over 1.6 million shares, costing approximately £45.17 million.
+This move is expected to impact the total number of voting rights, which will be adjusted to 174,908,367, potentially affecting shareholder interests and compliance with the Financial Conduct Authority’s regulations.

 The most recent analyst rating on (GB:WTB) stock is a Buy with a £38.00 price target.
 To see the full list of analyst forecasts on Whitbread stock, see the GB:WTB Stock Forecast page.